Careers at EY

 3. You do not meet the requirements for this role at the moment, but they may keep your information on file for future roles.

-EY Online Assessments
+EY Online Assessment Test

 Candidates are presented with 16 different scenarios based on real-life workplace situations.
 For each scenario, the candidate must choose the most effective course of action out of five possible responses.
 Sometimes the answer needs to be a rating of the 5 responses from most effective to least effective.

-EY What’s Your Mindset Assessment
+What is the EY What’s Your Mindset Assessment?

-The What’s Your Mindset Assessment is a version of a personality test that presents you with a series of statements designed to assess your personality characteristics across five different dimensions – concentration, detail focus, learning languages, problem solving, and technical affinity.
+The What's Your Mindset Assessment is a version of a personality test that presents you with a series of statements designed to assess your personality characteristics across five different dimensions – concentration, detail focus, learning languages, problem-solving, and technical affinity.

 In this test you will have to assign points (out of 25) to two different statements, depending on how you feel they represent the way you think and behave at work.